 Plan for Accessibility Early On

-One key to successfully designing an accessible e-learning project is planning how to give learners access as early on as possible.
+One key to successfully designing an accessible e-learning project is planning how to give learners access as early in the project as possible.
 You need to start thinking about accessibility before you even launch your authoring app.
 Why?
 Because you want to design content and activities your entire audience can access.

-It’s much easier to develop an accessible course when you provision for it up front rather than try to make an existing course accessible after the fact.
-In the latter situation you’ll end up having to do rework.
-You’ll likely need to change things that had already been approved, such as colors, fonts, multimedia, and interactions, because they aren’t accessible.
+It’s much easier to develop an accessible course when you consider it up front rather than try to make an existing course accessible after the fact.
+In the latter situation, you’ll end up having to rework your course.
+You’ll likely need to change things that had already been approved, such as colors, fonts, multimedia, and interactions, to make them accessible.
 To avoid this type of situation, plan to create accessible content from the get-go.

 Here are some examples of things you should do up front:

 - Find out if you’re required to create accessible content.
-If you are, make sure you know what specific requirements are in place and how the specific guidelines will affect your content or design.
+If you are, make sure you know the specific requirements in place and how the specific guidelines will affect your content or design.

-- Research best practices for making content accessible (for example, you should add alt text for screen readers, you shouldn’t use hover states to share critical information, etc.; we’ll talk more about this in the next section).
+- Research best practices for making content accessible.
+For example, you should add alternative text for screen readers, you shouldn’t use hover states to share critical information, etc. We’ll talk more about this in the next section.
 This free e-book and this helpful resource are a good place to start.

 - Have a plan for how you want to handle accessibility.
 Do you want one course with one set of activities for all learners, or do you want to provide learners with access to an alternative version with accessibility-friendly activities?

-Here are some of the things you’ll want to include in your Storyline course to make it accessible.
+In addition to the built-in accessibility features in the player, here are some of the things you’ll want to include in your Storyline 360 course to make it accessible:

 Closed captions.
-Closed captions aren’t just for hearing-impaired learners.
+Closed captions aren’t just for learners with hearing impairment.
 If your course includes a second language for learners, captions might help them fully understand the content.
 And learners in noisy surroundings might appreciate captions too.
-Thankfully, importing closed captions or creating them from scratch is easy with the built-in editor in Storyline.
+Thankfully, importing closed captions or creating them from scratch is easy with the built-in editor in Storyline 360.

 Keyboard shortcuts.
 Keyboard shortcuts are critical for learners with visual or mobility impairments.
 They let a learner navigate by pressing keys on the keyboard, as opposed to having to use the mouse and cursor to interact with the screen.
-Keyboard shortcuts are easy to create in Storyline with triggers.
-Consider adding a keyboard shortcut to each slide that lets learners jump to the next slide when they press a key, such as the right arrow key.
+Keyboard shortcuts are easy to create in Storyline 360 with triggers.
+Consider adding a keyboard shortcut to each slide that lets learners jump to the next slide when they press, say, the right arrow key.
 In some cases you can save time by adding the trigger to your slide master rather than to each individual slide.

-Alternate (alt) text.
-Alt text is important for learners using screen readers.
+Alternate text (alt-text).
+Alt-text is important for learners using screen readers.
 These learners can’t see the images, graphics, or videos on the screen.
-The purpose of alt text is to provide a description of the multimedia objects that is read aloud by the screen reader.
-You should add alt text to all slide objects that convey meaning or context to the learner.
-Adding alt text is super easy to do, and this free accessibility e-book has tons of tips for writing quality alt text.
+The purpose of alt-text is to provide a description of the multimedia objects that is then read aloud by the screen reader.
+You should add alt-text to all slide objects that convey meaning or context to the learner.
+Adding alt-text is super easy to do, and this free accessibility e-book has tons of tips for writing quality alt-text.